punarinta/bombyx/README.md

 ----------------
 - two alternatives: web and console
 - easily extensible with plugins ('easily' means **easily**)
-- no built-in functions (all the main stuff is in plugins)
+- no built-in functions (all the stuff is in plugins)
 - multithreading in web version
 - HTML template support out of the box (via web plugin)
+- APath element access

 Version
 -------